The Rock Scene of The Sixties

 But it's a good song with breathtakingly beautiful lyrics.

-Vincent (Starry, Starry Night)
+"Vincent" (Starry, Starry Night)

 Van Gogh Gallery

-Don McLean Online
+Don McLean (Wikipedia)

 nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn